janm31415/meshscript/README.md

     NAME
     	exit
     DESCRIPTION
-    	(exit) can be used in the input script to end meshscript.
+    	(exit) can be used in the input script to end meshscript, so the REPL is skipped.